Are you looking forward to (or with minor trepidation toward) an upcoming camping trip with a baby, toddler, or young children?

 19. Portable training potty (if currently using at home)

 20. Anti-itch cream in case of bug bites or rashes (add to Travel Kit, pg.
-61)
+61 of Travels with Baby)

 21. Children’s antihistamine in case of bee sting or other allergic reaction (ask pediatrician for advice and current dosage for your child).